corpnewt/USBMap/README.md

 # USBMap
-Py script for mapping out USB ports and creating a custom injector kext (WIP).
+Py script for mapping out USB ports and creating a custom SSDT or injector kext (WIP).